 Population of Iraq

 Although a minority, Sunni Arabs dominated Iraqi politics until 2003.
 Along with the Kurds, the Shiite Arabs have long suffered political and economic exclusion, which, given their proportion of the total population, demonstrates clearly the distortions in the existing political order in Iraq.
-In addition, the wars with Iran and over Kuwait have affected most severely southern Iraq, where most of the Shiites live.
+Also, the wars with Iran and over Kuwait have affected most severely southern Iraq, where most of the Shiites live.
 The popular rebellions in the south in the spring of 1991 were suppressed with extreme violence, whereupon the regime carried out a sharp anti-Shiite propaganda campaign.

 The scarce resources available to the central government were hardly ever allocated to the south of the country, with the result that the Shiite Arabs are often the worst off among Iraq’s peoples.
-Because they seldom had access to government jobs, the Shiites turned to trade and the professions as their primary occupations.
+Because they seldom had access to government jobs, the Shiites turned to trade and professions as their primary occupations.

 After the downfall of Saddam Hussein in 2003, Shiite Arabs gained prominent positions in Iraqi politics and government, more or less in proportion to their numbers.
 Sunni Arabs have predictably found their loss of political power and influence after 2003 hard to accept.

-A unique group are the Madan, or Marsh Arabs.
-Their culture goes back to the ancient Sumerians and Babylonians, and is six or seven thousand years old.
+A unique group is the Ma’dan or Marsh Arabs.
+Their culture goes back to the ancient Sumerians and Babylonians and is six or seven thousand years old.
 The Marsh Arabs inhabit the vast marshes in the Amara-Nasiriya-Qurna triangle.
 Many of them were driven from their territory in the 1990s following the draining of a large part of the swamps by Saddam Hussein’s regime.
 The motives for the draining of the Marshes were largely political.
 Difficult to penetrate, throughout the centuries these marshes served as a hiding place for political opponents of the rulers in Baghdad, as they did after the army’s defeat in Kuwait in 1991.

 Originally numbering half a million, today less than 250,000 Madan still live in the Marshes, chiefly in the eastern part, along the border with Iran.
 Ten years later, there is little incentive among the Madan who have been driven out to return to their hard existence in the Marches.
 After 2003, efforts have been made to reverse the effects of the drainage project, simply by breaking through a number of the dikes.
 The Madan are Shiites.

 Communities of Assyrians live in western Iraqi Kurdistan – particularly in the region east of Mosul, the Nineveh (Ninawa) Plains – and in Baghdad.
-Though they are often incorrectly classified as a religious minority, the Assyrians see themselves as a people with their own distinct language and regard themselves as descendants of the ancient Assyrians, who built a mighty empire in Mesopotamia centuries before the Christian era.
+Though they are often incorrectly classified as a religious minority, the Assyrians see themselves as people with their own distinct language and regard themselves as descendants of the ancient Assyrians, who built a mighty empire in Mesopotamia centuries before the Christian era.
 Through deportation, flight, and voluntary emigration (chiefly among the young), the Assyrian population has declined greatly over the past decades.

 About half the Assyrians live in Baghdad, and another 10 percent in the three northern provinces of Iraqi Kurdistan, their original home territory; the remaining 40 percent live scattered across the region in between Baghdad and the north.
 Like the small Armenian community, the Assyrians are Christians, about two-thirds adherents of the Chaldaean Catholic rite, the remainder Nestorians.
 Although they have adopted the Arabic language, their own language, Sureth (Syriac, an Eastern Aramaic language, which, like Arabic, belongs to the Semitic language family) is still spoken.

 The Mandaeans – who revere Adam, Noah, and John the Baptist – are now a threatened ethno-religious community in Iraq.
 They have lived in southern Mesopotamia since before Islam.
 Three decades ago still a community of 70,000, their number has dwindled to 5,000.
-Many Mandaeans have ended up as refugees in neighbouring countries and in the West, having been forced from Iraq by warfare and persecution by extremist Muslims.
-Mandeans are famous for their craftsmanship in jewelry.
+Many Mandaeans have ended up as refugees in neighbouring countries and the West, having been forced from Iraq by warfare and persecution by extremist Muslims.
+Mandeans are famous for their craftsmanship in jewellery.

 The presence of the Turkmen (Turcoman) community in Iraq goes back to the time of the Ottoman Empire.
 Although Turkmen conquerors had settled in what is now Iraq since the 11th century, most of them were settled by the Ottoman sultans in the hills between the Tigris and Kurdistan as a buffer and to protect the important trade routes from Damascus to Central Asia.
 The Turkmen thus became soldiers, administrators, and craftsmen in the garrison towns along these trade routes.
 Like the Kurds and the Assyrians, the Turkmen were victims of the deportation policies of Saddam Hussein’s regime during the 1980s and 1990s, particularly in the oil-rich Kirkuk region.